About the ERL

 The ERL provides:

-- A circulating collection of notable and award winning children’s and young adult literature.
+- A circulating collection of notable and award-winning children's and young adult literature.

 - Access and guidance to resources and equipment through workshops and consultation with knowledgeable experts.

-- Space for students to collaborate with peers as they interact with books, multimedia resources and equipment for teaching, training and human services.
+- Space for students to collaborate with peers as they interact with books, multimedia resources, and equipment for teaching, training, and human services.

 ERL Literature Collection

-- Picture storybooks (E)
+- Picture books (E)

 - Beginning Reader